SovereignCloudStack/website/_i18n/en/_posts/blog/2022-04-07-github-projects.md

   </a>
 </figure>

-Our release planing board can be found on the [top organization level](https://github.com/SovereignCloudStack) and reached via the ["Projects" tab](https://github.com/orgs/SovereignCloudStack/projects?type=beta).
+Our release planning board can be found on the [top organization level](https://github.com/SovereignCloudStack) and can be reached via the ["Projects" tab](https://github.com/orgs/SovereignCloudStack/projects?type=beta).
 The ["Sovereign Cloud Stack R3" project](https://github.com/orgs/SovereignCloudStack/projects/6)
 is publicly available and can be modified by every [member of our Sovereign Cloud Stack organization](https://github.com/orgs/SovereignCloudStack/people).

-## Raising `issues` from the dead
+## Reactivating the `issues` repository

 Technically, every item in a GitHub project is an issue in one of the organization's repositories.
 Should an user story not be directly assignable to one of our code repositories, we decided to